 As used within the context of this standard, "shall" indicates requirements strictly to be followed in order to conform to the standard; "should" indicates that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is discouraged but not prohibited; "may" is used to indicate a course of action is permissible within the limits of the standard; and "can" is used as a statement of possibility and capability.
-"Must" is used only to describe "unavoidable" situations.
+"Must" is used only to describe unavoidable situations.

 This standard reflects the conscientious efforts of concerned physicians, clinical engineers, nurses, and other health care professionals, working with government representatives and device manufacturers, to define those safety and performance criteria that could reasonably be achieved at this time.
 Suggestions for improving the standard are invited.
-Comments and suggested revisions should be sent to AAMI, 3330 Washington Boulevard, Suite 400, Arlington, VA, 22201-4598.
+Comments and suggested revisions should be sent to AAMI, 3330 Washington Boulevard, Suite 400, Arlington, VA, 22201, Attn: Standards Department.

-NOTE-This foreword does not contain provisions of the AAMI standard, Transport infant incubators (ANSI/AAMI II51-1996), but it does provide important information about the development and intended use of the document.
+NOTE-This foreword is not a part of the AAMI standard, Infant incubators (ANSI/AAMI II36-1997), but it does provide important information about its development and intended use.